← Back to GLP-1 S product page

 What is GLP-1 S’s GLP-1 receptor binding selectivity? (for educational purposes only)

 GLP-1 S is a selective GLP-1 receptor agonist with no meaningful affinity for the GIP receptor, glucagon receptor, or other class B GPCRs.
 In radioligand binding assays, GLP-1 S displaces GLP-1 from its receptor with an IC₅₀ comparable to native GLP-1, demonstrating preserved binding potency despite structural modifications.
 The Aib8 substitution and C-18 fatty di-acid acylation do not substantially alter receptor binding affinity or cAMP generation efficacy at GLP-1R.
-This selectivity profile distinguishes GLP-1 S from multi-receptor agonists such as GLP-2 T. Research compound — not for human use.
+This selectivity profile distinguishes GLP-1 S from multi-receptor agonists such as GLP-2 T. For laboratory research use only.

 Citation: Lau J, Bloch P, Schäffer L, et al. “Discovery of the Long-Acting Glucagon-Like Peptide-1 (GLP-1) Analogue GLP-1 S.” J Med Chem.
 2015;58(18):7370-7380.
 PubMed